TrampolineRTOS/trampoline/README.md

 Trampoline is a static RTOS for small embedded systems.
 Its API is aligned with OSEK/VDX OS and AUTOSAR OS 4.2 standards.

-5 platforms are supported by now :
+6 platforms are supported by now :

 * cortex
   * Cortex-M (M0+, M3 and M4 for now) instruction set
   * Cortex-A (A7) instruction set.
 This port is under heavy development.
+* riscv
+  * PULPino microprocessor with 32bits RISC-V instruction set.
 * ppc: PowerPC 32bits instruction set
 * posix: virtual platform for POSIX systems (tested on Linux and OS X)
 * avr: AVR 8 bits microcontrollers